Skip to Content

 Can Black Bears Swim?

-Black bears enter the water while fishing for salmon on their way to spawning upstream, but the best fishing spots are in the shallow waters where no swimming is required.
+Black bears live terrestrially and have a primarily herbivorous diet.
+Black bears only swim only when needed, such as during the popular salmon spawning season.
+Black bears enter the water while fishing for salmon which are on their way to spawning upstream, but the best fishing spots are in the shallow waters where no swimming is required.

-Black bears with cubs usually don’t go to the famous fishing spots, as their cubs may be at risk of danger from more giant, more dominant male bears.
-This consequently means that they may not be exposed to the opportunity of swimming until later in life.
+The cubs of black bears cannot swim until they reach about 30 pounds.
+Black bears with cubs usually don’t go to deep fishing spots, as their cubs may be at risk of danger from larger, more dominant male bears.
+This means that the cubs may not need to swim until later in life.

 Can Brown Bears Swim?